Tetsuo: The Bullet Man: Plot

 Anthony is a man with an American father and a deceased Japanese mother living and working in Tokyo.
-One day, his son is killed in a car accident and shortly afterward, Anthony begins to transform into metal.
+One day, his son is killed in a car accident and shortly afterward, Anthony begins to transform into metal after arguing with his wife who wants revenge for the death of their son.
 He is shot dead by a hitman accompanied by a mysterious individual who taunts Anthony's dead body.
 The mysterious man, named Yatsu, is then confronted by a revived and enraged Anthony, and it is revealed that the car accident was in fact Yatsu's deliberate act of murder.
 Anthony attempts to kill Yatsu using bullets fired from his torso, but fails as Yatsu is able to narrowly escape.

 Yatsu hacks Anthony's computer to display a cryptic series of scientific documents and tells Anthony to go to his father's house, where he finds a secret room filled with files detailing a mysterious Tetsuo Project.
+This was a top secret joint Japanese - American project which sought to develop a race of biomechanical super soldiers during the Cold War.
 He also learns that his father met his mother while they both researched the project.
 Anthony's wife Yuriko arrives but before she sees her transformed husband, a team of heavily armed mercenaries from a private military company hired to cover up the existence of the Tetsuo Project arrive and she is taken hostage.
 Anthony's transformation finishes its hold and he defeats the PMC team with bullets fired from his body, but refrains from killing them.
 The severely injured team is extracted, but then killed by Yatsu, this film's version of "The Metal Fetishist".